Thursday, May 24, 2012

 8. What candles should I use for my Earth Hour event?

-If you plan on burning candles during Earth Hour please choose natural, not petroleum-based products.
+If you plan on burning candles during Earth Hour please be safe and choose natural, not petroleum-based products.
 If you're using candles, make sure you take care.
 Please follow these tips:

 • Candles should only be used under adult supervision.